 So, let’s look in detail at when you should avoid quick loan deals.

 Finding quick loans can seem like a great way to handle a pressing money problem, but they are not a long term solution if you are already in debt.
-Or, if your source of income may dry up in the near future.
+Or if your source of income may dry up soon.

 If your cash issues look like they are here to stay – or likely to get worse – opting for an instant loan can be like putting a sticking plaster on a leaking pipe.
 It may stop the problem briefly, but money will continue to leak out, and your debts could leave you drowning!